Best Education & Learning Apps for Mac (2026)

 A serious study companion aimed at exam prep, with practice questions for AP courses, SAT, ACT, and core subjects.
 A Mac is the right tool for it: long question sets and detailed explanations are far easier to work through with a keyboard and wide screen than on a phone.
 Schools often provide full access; individual plans are paid.
 We found the explanations after each question did the real teaching.

-A study and focus helper that suits the Mac sit down session, where you actually settle in to read or revise.
-The roomy screen makes its lessons and practice exercises easier to follow than a cramped phone view.
-Free to begin with paid tiers for the deeper content.
+A spaced repetition flashcard tool that suits the Mac sit down session, where you actually settle in to read or revise.
+The native macOS app lets you build and review decks with a keyboard, and the roomy screen makes long card sets and image cloze cards easier to follow than a cramped phone view.
+The desktop version is free; only the iOS companion charges.
 We slotted it into longer study blocks; pair it with our Mac productivity picks to keep distractions at bay while you work.

 15. English grammar apps